New Parent Leave

 12 months plus No recovery of enhanced pay

 In the event of termination due to redundancy, there would be no requirement to repay any enhanced pay except following an application for voluntary redundancy.
+Human Made may waive this at our discretion.

 Please note that where an employee leaves our employment without returning from maternity, paternity, adoption or shared parental leave, the company reserves the right to reclaim 100% of any enhanced pay paid by us to the employee – this does not include any Statutory Pay.